All I Want for Christmas Is You: Lawsuit

+Achievements

 On December 25, 2018, the song set the single-day record for the most Spotify streams, with 10.82 million plays.
-After having been subsequently surpassed by Ed Sheeran and Justin Bieber's "I Don't Care", "All I Want For Christmas Is You" re-broke the record exactly a year later with 12.029 million streams in a single day.
 As of December 2019, the song has earned more than $2 million in royalties since it was first added to Spotify.
 On November 24, 2019, the song won three records in Guinness World Records for one of the best-selling and most recognizable Christmas songs, most streamed song on Spotify in 24 hours (female) (10,819,009 streams in December 2018) and most weeks in the UK singles Top 10 chart for a Christmas song (20) titles.
-In 2022, "All I Want For Christmas is You" broke for a fourth time the all-time record for the most streamed song in a single day on Spotify with 21.2 million global streams, with the record previously held by Adele's "Easy on Me", becoming the first song in history to be streamed over 20 million in 24 hours.
+In 2022, "the song broke for a fourth time the all-time record for the most streamed song in a single day on Spotify with 21.2 million global streams, a record previously held by Adele's "Easy on Me", becoming the first song in history to be streamed over 20 million times in 24 hours.

 In 2010, The Daily Telegraph named "All I Want for Christmas Is You" the most popular and most played Christmas song of the decade in the United Kingdom.
 Rolling Stone ranked it fourth on its Greatest Rock and Roll Christmas Songs list, calling it a "holiday standard."
 In a UK-wide poll in December 2012, it was voted fifth on the ITV television special The Nation's Favourite Christmas Song.
 In 2018 The Washington Post ranked the song sixth on its ranking of 100 best Christmas songs.
-In 2019, The Guardian ranked the song number one on their list of the 50 greatest Christmas songs.
-Michael Hann, writer for The Guardian, called it a "rare modern Christmas song that has become a standard."
-In November 2021, Billboard named "All I Want for Christmas is You" as the Greatest Holiday Song of All Time.
-In December 2021, the song reached a billion streams on Spotify, making it the first holiday song to achieve this.
+In 2019, The Guardian writer Michael Hann ranked the song number one on his list of the 50 greatest Christmas songs, calling it a "rare modern Christmas song that has become a standard."
+In November 2021, Billboard named "All I Want for Christmas Is You" the Greatest Holiday Song of All Time.
+The song reached one billion streams on Spotify in December 2021 and two billion streams in December 2024, making it the first holiday song to achieve both milestones.

-Due to the song's ongoing popularity, as well as social media memes that show retail workers' disdain for the song due to its excessive airplay at their jobs (which sometimes require the round-the-clock display of Christmas music), Carey has taken advantage of this annually by posting a video every year since 2019 around midnight Eastern time on November 1 saying when it is time to play the song.
-The Economist reported that Carey makes $2.5 million per year from this song alone.